 Colin Henry’s Patient Story

 Colin’s oncologist, Minal Barve, M.D., started him on the path of standard of care treatment.
 He began broad spectrum chemo in September 2020 and completed 16 radiation treatments.
-Throughout treatment, his pain level was rising and the cancer was progressing.
-In September, he began to throw up blood was scheduled for surgery.
+Throughout treatment, his pain level was rising, and the cancer was progressing.
+In September, he began to throw up blood and was scheduled for surgery.
 “We knew we had to stop the bleeding, or I’d be dead.”

 Colin had the first surgery in January of 2021 to perform a variceal embolization, and the second surgery one week later to put a stunt in the splenic artery to stop the blood flow causing the bleeding in his stomach.
 Once the bleeding had been curtailed, it was time for a new approach to treatment.

 Dr. Barve had begun the process of genomic testing and found that Colin was a fit for a clinical trial at Mary Crowley Cancer Research where she serves as Executive Medical Director.
-On February 28, 2021, Colin began treatment on trial 20-26.
+On February 28, 2021, Colin began treatment on Trial #20-26.
 This trial evaluates multiple therapies that are selected using somatic alterations and potential predictive biomarkers identified via next-generation sequencing assays in patients with solid tumors.
 Atezolizumab, the drug administered, is a cancer immunotherapy drug that can help reactivate the immune system so it will recognize cancer cells in the body.

 Since his trial began, Colin has experienced a decrease in his pain level, an improved quality of life, and a decrease in tumor size.
 “I started getting better every day.
 My immune system came alive and saw the cancer and started working on it.”
 He has found it to be a much easier experience than his original standard of care therapies and has been impressed with the team at Mary Crowley.
 “I’m really pleased with the doctors I’ve worked with, and the staff has been professional across the board.”
 Dr. Barve holds a special distinction as he says, “she was instrumental in seeking the next step of qualifying for a clinical trial.”